JoergBitzer/AudioDevOrga/installReadMe.md

         * Reaper (cost 60$)
     * Apple:
         * Reaper (cost 60$)

+For effects find a nice Synth as Source
+Free and very good: https://surge-synthesizer.github.io and for all plattforms (including Linux)

 ### plattform dependent code in cmake
 check with IF(CMAKE_SYSTEM_NAME STREQUAL Linux)